A Nationally Accredited Health Department Since 2017

 Holiday Observance

-The Winnebago County Health Department is observing the Memorial Day holiday on Monday, May 25, 2026.
+The Winnebago County Health Department is observing the Independence Day holiday on Friday, July 3, 2026.
 To contact the Winnebago County Health Department about a